CentaurusInfra/alnair/storage-caching/file-system/README.md

 ```
 ./dataorch-host-data fw0013512 ~/my-awesome-datasets/some_smaller_coco_dataset_dir datasets default 1
 # Argument 0 is the program name
-# Argument 1, fw0013512 is the node / machine name where data is currently available, needs to be an Alluxio master or worker
+# Argument 1, fw0013512 is the node / machine name where data is currently available, needs to be an Alluxio worker
 # Argument 2, ~/alluxio-2.7.4/webui/master/build/, is the origin / source path to the file or directory of your data
 # Argument 3, "datasets", is the type of data.
 It can be either "datasets" or "deployment".
 This type is used to organize data correctly in the orchestration.
 #   The datasets are cached under /futurewei-data/datasets/ and the experiments / programs under /futurewei-data/experiments.